Supplies arrive by plane and by mule in North Carolina as Helene's death toll tops 130

 How some of the worst-hit areas are coping

-Several main routes into Asheville were washed away or blocked by mudslides, including a four-mile section of Interstate 40, and the city’s water system was severely damaged, forcing residents to scoop creek water into buckets so they could flush toilets.
+Several main routes into Asheville were washed away or blocked by mudslides, including a 4-mile (6.4-kilometer) section of Interstate 40, and the city’s water system was severely damaged, forcing residents to scoop creek water into buckets so they could flush toilets.

 People shared food and water and comforted one another in one neighborhood where a wall of water ripped away all of the trees and left behind a muddy mess not far away.
 “That’s the blessing so far in this,” Sommerville Johnston said outside her home, which has been without power since Friday.